cosmos/cosmos-sdk/docs/spec/lcd/README.md

         ```
     6. **url: /validatorsets/{height}, Method: GET**
         ```
-          Functionality: Get the validatorsets at specified block height and verify it Example parameters:
+          Functionality: Get the validatorsets at specific block height and verify it Example parameters:
           Example return:
         ```